Wilfrid Smith

 Wilfrid Russell Smith (April 7, 1899 – August 3, 1976) was an American football player and sports journalist.
-He played professionally for six seasons in the National Football League (NFL) with the Muncie Flyers, Louisville Brecks, Chicago Cardinals and Hammond Pros.
-Smith played college football at DePauw University and attended Huntington High School in Huntington, Indiana.
-He was a member of the Chicago Cardinals team that were NFL champions in 1925.
+He played professionally for six seasons in the National Football League (NFL) with the Muncie Flyers, Louisville Brecks, Hammond Pros and Chicago Cardinals.
+Smith played college football at DePauw University.
+He was a member of the Cardinals team that were NFL champions in 1925.

+Early life and college

+Wilfrid Russell Smith was born on April 7, 1899, in Milroy, Indiana.
+He attended Huntington High School in Huntington, Indiana.

+Smith was a two-year letterman for the DePauw Tigers from 1917 to 1918.

+Professional career

+Smith played in two games, both starts, for Pine Village A.C. in 1919.
+He was also a member of the Hammond All-Stars during the 1919 season.

+Smith appeared in one game for the Muncie Flyers of the American Professional Football Association (APFA) during the league's inaugural season in 1920.
+He started two games for Muncie in 1921.

+He started one game for the Louisville Brecks of the newly renamed National Football League (NFL) during the 1922 season.

+Smith played in five games, starting four, for the Hammond Pros of the NFL in 1923.

+He appeared in three games, starting one, for the NFL's Chicago Cardinals in 1923.
+He played in six games, starting three, for the Cardinals in 1924.
+Smith played in all 13 games, starting five, for Chicago during the 1925 season as the team finished 11–2–1, good for first place in the NFL.

+Personal life

 Smith joined the staff of Chicago Tribune in 1925.
 From 1926 to 1929, he compiled All-Pro teams for the newspaper.
 Smith served as sports editor for the Chicago Tribune from 1955 until 1966.
 He died following a long illness, on August 3, 1976, at Resurrection Hospital in Chicago.

+Smith served in the United States Navy.